Pork neck with stuffed apples

 preparation

-Trim the roast, pat dry and rub with the spice mixture.
-Mix the ingredients for the marinade and coat the meat all over, keeping the rest of the marinade.
-Allow the roast to rest for ½ hour.
+Trim the roast, pat dry, and rub with the spice mix.
+Mix the marinade ingredients and coat the meat all over, reserving any remaining marinade.
+Let the roast rest for half an hour.

-Prepare the kettle grill for indirect grilling and set it to 130 °C. If necessary, put the smoking wood on the coals and place the roast on the grill.
-During the grilling time, make sure that the temperature is kept between 120 and 150 °C.
+Prepare the kettle grill for indirect grilling and adjust it to 130°C. If desired, add smoking wood to the coals and place the roast on the grill rack.
+During grilling, ensure the temperature remains between 120 and 150°C.

-Grill until the core temperature reaches 72 °C (this can take 1.5-2 hours), brushing occasionally with the remaining marinade.
-Allow the roast to rest for about 15 minutes before slicing.
+Grill until the internal temperature reaches 72°C (this can take 1.5–2 hours), basting frequently with the remaining marinade.
+Let the roast rest for about 15 minutes before slicing.

-In the meantime, cut a lid off the apples at the base of the stem and hollow out the inside.
-Remove the cores and finely chop the flesh.
-Bring the cream to the boil, add the mushrooms and reduce the liquid.
-Add the spinach, apple flesh and Parmesan and season everything with salt, pepper and nutmeg.
-Fill the apples with the mixture, put the lids back on and grill in the kettle grill in the indirect grill zone at 160 °C for around 15 minutes until the apples are soft.
+Meanwhile , cut a lid off the apples at the stem end and hollow them out.
+Remove the cores and finely chop the apple flesh.
+Bring the cream to a boil, add the mushrooms, and reduce the liquid.
+Add the spinach, apple flesh, and Parmesan cheese, and season with salt, pepper, and nutmeg.
+Fill the apples with the mixture, replace the lids, and grill in the indirect heat zone of a kettle grill at 160°C (325°F) for about 15 minutes, or until the apples are soft.

-Cut the meat into slices and serve with the stuffed apples.
+Slice the meat into portions and serve with the stuffed apples.

 Recipe by Elmar Fetscher

 Elmar Fetscher is a pioneer of the German BBQ lifestyle.
-In 2002 he founded Europe's largest BBQ magazine FIRE&FOOD and has been editor-in-chief, opinion maker and popular expert on German BBQ ever since.
+In 2002, he founded Europe's largest BBQ magazine, FIRE&FOOD, and has since been its editor-in-chief, opinion leader, and a sought-after expert in the German BBQ scene.

 Leave a comment